zhumingcheng697/NYU-Dining/README.md

 - Check the availability and validity of the location and menu data from the S3 bucket on which the dining portion of NYU Mobile relies

+- Check the presence and absence of dining locations on the production or development NYU Mobile dining website

 - Email the users a copy of all the previously thrown error messages

 - Automatically rerun all the tests after a set interval or manually rerun all the tests with keyboard commands